 - Use it with any coordinates (for example, X: 2467881.175041331 Y: -3352032.059296422) from the GeoDataframe and check the output.
 We are looking for a place in South Africa, that has a river — we can see it in our image.
 Looking through the results we will see one that fits:

 Now let’s check the masking again:

 Now you see only 150 masks weren’t masked well.
-Those fields came from neighboring tile, to make them also work you need to download the file: 2017–01–01-JFP.zip.
-Merge it with the current raster and repeat procedure.
+Those fields came from neighboring tiles, to make them also work you need to download the file: 2017–01–01-JFP.zip.
+Merge it with the current raster and repeat the procedure.

 Now you have a folder with a dataset similar to MNIST, which consists of raw images for train and labels in traindf.
 Looks like we are done.
 It is time to take your favorite framework and train some neural networks.

-If you want to make semantic segmentation not to just classify the fields, but also find it’s boundaries, you can do a field/not field binary segmentation or a more complex multiclass segmentation for each class binary masks.
+If you want to make semantic segmentation not to just classify the fields, but also to find their boundaries, you can do a field/not field binary segmentation or a more complex multiclass segmentation for each class binary mask.
 Let’s prepare data for semantic segmentation!
-One solution for this is to convert vector polygons to raster and then cut it to tiles.
-We will use function rasterio.rasterize.
+One solution for this is to convert vector polygons to raster and then cut it into tiles.
+We will use the function rasterio.rasterize.